Exploring Interpretability of Independent Components of Word Embeddings with Automated Word Intruder Test: Independent Component Analysis

-We have tested the consistecy of individual runs by correlating two different runs of ICA on the same word embeddings.
-In Figure~\ref{fig:corr}, which shows a correlation matrix for two instances of ICA, we see that one component from one run mostly corresponds to one component from the other run.
+The \gls{ica} algorithm is stochastic; every run gives a slightly different result.
+It always returns as many components as we specify before running it (up to the dimension of the original data).
+If the data was generated by a lower number of independent components and some random noise, \gls{ica} will return some components containing only the noise.

 \gls{ica} may be an interesting tool for analysis of word embeddings also from a theoretical point of view.
 Following \citet{musil-2021-representations}, we believe that it might be useful to conceptualize meaning of an expression as a combination of various components.
-These components would emerge from the use of the expression in context.
-Each of them would represent a specific relation to other expressions.
-The components would be continuous and will not form a simple tree hierarchy.
-ICA of word embeddings is a plausible candidate for such conceptualization, because unlike PCA, it allows to represent a word with an unstructured set of features, without some of them being necessarily more important than others.
+These components emerge from the use of the expression in context.
+Each of them would represent a specific relation to other expressions, forming a continuous structure that does not adhere to a simple tree hierarchy.

-\citet{honkela_wordicaemergence_2010} argue that \gls{ica} of word representations is also plausible from the perspective of cognitive linguistics, because it facilitates the emergence of sparsely encoded features by analysing the use of words in their context.